mre/endler.dev/content/2020/review/index.md

 [optional null types]: https://en.wikipedia.org/wiki/Nullable_type

-## More Innovation in Older Langauges
+## More Innovation in Older Languages

 Established languages didn't stand still either.
 A few examples:

-C++ woke up from its long winter sleep an released C++11 after its last major release in 1998.
+C++ woke up from its long winter sleep and released C++11 after its last major release in 1998.
 It introduced numerous new features like Lambdas, `auto` pointers, and range-based loops to the language.

 At the beginning of the last decade, the latest PHP version was 5.3.
 We're at 7.4 now.
-(We actually skipped 6.0 but I'm not ready to talk about it.)
-Along the way it got over twice as fast.
+(We skipped 6.0, but I'm not ready to talk about it yet.)
+Along the way, it got over twice as fast.
 [PHP is a truly modern programming language now](https://stephencoakley.com/2020/06/10/dumb-reasons-to-hate-php) with a thriving ecosystem.